 Many people who approach the 800-calorie diet are worried because they feel like they’re going to have heavy restrictions placed upon the types of food they’re going to be able to eat.

 This is not strictly true – the 800-calorie diet does not restrict you from eating any foods in the same manner as, say, the keto diet or a paleo diet.
 You can still eat whatever types of food you want, you just have to be cautious and aware of how much you’re eating.
 For example, if you really need that cup of ice cream in the evening, you’re going to have to cut out most of your other caloric sustenance for the day.

 The key here is to bring awareness into the types of food that you’re eating, the frequency that you eat them, and the amount of energy that they provide.
-Here some recipes and some general ideas about the kinds of food that you’ll want to eat on a low-calorie diet.
+Here are some recipes and some general ideas about the kinds of food that you’ll want to eat on a low-calorie diet.
 Daily consumption of vegetables, fruits, whole grains and healthy fats.
-Weekly intake of fish, poultry, beans and eggs are essential.
+Weekly intake of fish, poultry, beans and eggs is essential.

 - Fresh and cooked vegetables.
 You’d be surprised at how many vegetables you can pack into your body at an extremely low-calorie count, and meals made of sauteed vegetables cooked in soup stock or with spices can fill you up without costing a lot of calories.

 - Whole grains and legumes.
 Things like beans, lentils, and rice may be higher in calories, but they will provide you with protein.
 Protein is digested very slowly and will help to keep you full for longer.
-Make sure to get whole grain brown rice with the hull still attached.
+Make sure to get whole-grain brown rice with the hull still attached.

 - Complex carbohydrates, like sweet potatoes and whole grain rice, will provide you with a more sustainable dose of energy.
 Complex carbohydrates are digested slower, have a less marked impact on blood sugar, and will keep you full for longer.